benmvp/slides/2017/reactconf/react-esnext.md

     .catch((ex) => {
       this.setState({comments});
       console.error(this.props.url, ex);
-    });
+    })
 }
 ```
 <!-- .element: class="large" -->

 NOTES:
 - We can replace jquery ajax with Fetch browser API which gives us `window.fetch`
-- Instead of taking callback functions, it's promised-based so it returns a promise
+- Instead of taking callback functions, it's promised-based so it returns a promise object
 - Pretty much all future asynchronous APIs will be promised-based
 - Because promises are more flexible than callbacks
 - How so...?